imyourmanzi/mattmanzi.com/src/routes/projects/data/tictacsweeper_description.md

-**Opportunity:** Demonstrate my ability to both reverse engineer and write a function program in assembly.
+**Opportunity:** Demonstrate my ability to both reverse engineer and write a functioning program in assembly.

 **Solution:** A special game of Tic Tac Toe where mines can be placed on the board to foil your opponent’s plan.